zhufuyi/sponge_doc/en/web-development-protobuf.md

 Some API interfaces in the project require standardized CRUD (Create, Read, Update, Delete) functionality.
 These standardized CRUD API interfaces can be automatically generated and seamlessly added to the web service code.

+1. Click on the left sidebar menu `Public` --> `Generate handler CRUD code`.
+2. Select database `mysql`, fill in the `database dsn` and click on `get table names`.
+Select the MySQL tables you want to generate code for (you can select multiple tables).
+3. Enable the 'protobuf type'.
-Click on the left menu bar "Public" -> "Generate handler CRUD code."
-Fill in the `MySQL DSN address`, then click "Get table names" and select the MySQL tables (multiple selections are allowed).
-Note that you must enable the `protobuf type`.
-Fill in parameters like module name, service name, and others, then click the "Download code" button to generate handler CRUD code, as shown in the image below:
+4. Fill in parameters such as module name, service name, etc.

+After completing the parameters, click the `Download Code` button to generate the CRUD handler code, as shown in the image below:

 ![web-http-handler-pb](assets/images/web-http-handler-pb.png)

-> [!tip] Equivalent command: **sponge web handler-pb --module-name=user --db-dsn="root:123456@(192.168.3.37:3306)/school" --db-table=teacher,cause**.
-There is a simpler equivalent command that uses the `--out` parameter to specify the web service code directory and directly merge the code into the web service code: **sponge web handler --db-dsn="root:123456@(192.168.3.37:3306)/school" --db-table=teacher,cause --out=user**.
+> [!tip] Equivalent command: **sponge web handler-pb --module-name=user --db-driver=mysql --db-dsn="root:123456@(192.168.3.37:3306)/school" --db-table=teacher,cause**.
+There is a simpler equivalent command that uses the `--out` parameter to specify the web service code directory and directly merge the code into the web service code: **sponge web handler --db-driver=mysql --db-dsn="root:123456@(192.168.3.37:3306)/school" --db-table=teacher,cause --out=user**.

 The generated CRUD handler code directory structure includes subdirectories under `internal` and `api/user`, such as `cache`, `dao`, `ecode`, `handler`, `model`, and `v1`.
 These directories contain Go files and test files named after the table names.